multiprocessio/datastation/ARCHITECTURE.md

 ### ./desktop/panel

-This is where eval handlers for each panel type are defined.
+This is where eval handlers for each panel type (program, database, etc.) are defined.

+All database-specific handlers are defined in ./desktop/panel/databases/*.ts since there are so many of them.

+Evaluation happens by spawning a Node.js subprocess where all the eval handlers are actually run. ./desktop/runner.ts is the entrypoint for this on desktop. ./server/runner.ts is the equivalent on the server.

+This allows easy resource cleanup and easy "kill" panel eval support.

 ## ./server